-While arranging that, here are some things you can try yourself.
+While arranging expert help, here are some things you can try yourself.

 - Make a list of your good points — write down your 3 best features (these might be physical characteristics — for example, that you have a nice smile — or they could be things about your character — for example, that you’re friendly).
 You could ask a friend or family member to help you with this.
 Carry the list with you and look at it whenever you feel negative to remind yourself of your good points.